Green Cape Lightstation Keeper's Cottages

 Wild About Whales deal: Stay 3, Pay 2

-Stay 3 nights, pay for only 2 nights when you stay at Green Cape lighthouse cottages between 2 May and 31 August 2016.
+Stay 3 nights, pay only 2 nights for stays between 2 May and 31 August 2016.
+Valid only for bookings made 2 May - 31 August 2016.
 Book online.

 Enjoy a weekend at the heritage Green Cape Lightstation Keeper’s Cottages, in an area that's home to countless shipwrecks.
 Enjoy whale watching, walks and amazing views.
 You can take a virtual tour of the Cottages, captured with a Google Street View Trekker.

 Park entry fees are not included in your camping fees.

 Use a secure payment gateway to book online now.
 Alternatively, please contact the National Parks Conact Centre on 13000 PARKS (13000 72757) to make a booking.All reservations incur a booking fee of 2.5% in addition to the total amount payable.

 Enjoy an unforgettable weekend getaway at Green Cape Lightstation Keeper's Cottages in Ben Boyd National Park.

 Perched on the edge of a peninsula, there are three beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.

 Along with a fully-equipped kitchen and dining and lounge rooms, each cottage offers a comfortable verandah, ideal for enjoying the sea air and whale watching.
 You can take a guided tour of the lightstation and walk part of the Light to Light walk.

 You’ll find a paved path to the lookout at the tip of Green Cape.
 Stop to look for whales during season and for breathtaking views across Disaster Bay, the site of many shipwrecks.
 And keep an eye out for bandicoots, they’re often seen nearby.